beetsandrootsdev/coding_Challange/README.md

 ## Product App ##
 Create a single page web app which list all the products (mobile phones)  & allows to sort by category (brand wise).

-Data Set: Use any openly avaibable data.
+Data Set: Use any openly available data.

 ## Technical spec ##
 The architecture will be split between a back-end and a web front-end, for instance providing a JSON in/out RESTful API.